Private Jet Empty Leg Flights

-Brokers use multiple methods to hunt down empty legs.
-This includes specialist aviation forums, private companies that track aircraft availability, and more.
-The broker may purchase the empty legs.
-Or they might set clients up together to help them.
+Brokers use multiple methods to hunt down empty legs, including specialist aviation forums, private companies that track aircraft availability, and more.
+The broker may purchase the empty legs, or they might set clients up together to help them.
 For example, if one client from a brokerage is paying for a round-trip for a one-way flight, and another is flying in the opposite direction only, the two cancel each other out.
 One purchases the round-trip, and the other purchases the empty leg.
-This is referred to as ‘matching’ two trip together.
+This is referred to as ‘matching’ two trips together.

 Clients can try to find their own empty leg, but it’s difficult to do.
-For example, if you know that New York to Los Angeles is a popular route for empty leg flights, you can search for one yourself.
-You may not be able to find one, but Paramount Business Jets are experts in matching flights.
+For example, if you know that New York to Los Angeles is a popular route for empty leg flights, you could search for one yourself but you may not be able to find one without the resources available to brokers.
+Our team at Paramount Business Jets are experts in matching flights.
 With common routes running from coast to coast, East Coast to Europe, the Northeast to the Southeast and more, we’re able to offer prices which are often close to empty leg prices.

 If your aircraft needs to be repositioned, this will bump up the price.
-For example, if an aircraft flies from New York to Atlanta and you’re flying from Rhode Island to Miami, that’s a lot of work.
-The aircraft would have to fly from Rhode Island to New York to queue up, to bring you to Atlanta, drop you off and then fly down to Miami.
+For example, if an aircraft flies from New York to Atlanta and you’re flying from Rhode Island to Miami, that’s a lot of additional flight time; the aircraft would need to fly from New York to Rhode Island to queue up, take you to Miami, drop you off and then fly back to Atlanta.

 All of the above would incur extra charges, which means the final cost might not be far off a round-trip.
-Only empty legs which closely match the client’s routing can produce great savings.
+For this reason, only empty legs that closely match the client’s routing can produce great savings.

 What should I consider if I want to book an empty leg flight?

-When you book a round-trip, you’ll usually be able to cancel - as long as you give 72-96 hours’ notice.
-But with an empty leg flight, you own it – which means no refund if you choose to cancel.
-This is because the operator has made a commitment to the client who is flying on the other leg of the flight.
-They can’t refund you without charging them more retrospectively.
+When you book a round-trip, you’ll usually be able to cancel as long as you give 72-96 hours’ notice.
+However, with an empty leg flight, you own it – which means no refund if you choose to cancel, because the operator has made a commitment to the client flying on the other leg of the flight.
+They can’t refund you without then charging their original client more.

-Mechanical issues can ruin your plans with empty legs.
-If your plane fails, there may not be another empty leg anywhere near the price you expected to pay.
+Mechanical issues can also ruin your plans with empty legs.
+If your plane is grounded, there may not be another empty leg anywhere near the price you expected to pay.
 In this event, your broker will provide you with options – such as another empty leg, or a round-trip – and the prices available.
-Because empty legs are based on very specific days, times and pricing, it can be tricky to find a replacement.
+Because empty legs are based on very specific days, times and pricing, it can be very tricky to find a replacement.

 Despite this, empty legs do have range.
 For example, an aircraft may be available from 14:00 on July 2nd until 20:00 on July 4th.
-Clients can use the aircraft at any point within these times.
-But it needs to be back at base for the next planned trip.
+Clients may use the aircraft at any point within this timeframe, although it will need to be back at base by the end for the next planned trip.

-To make sure your empty leg is safe and viable, you can ask the broker if they own it.
-If their client paid for the round-trip, this should be the case.
+To make sure your empty leg is safe and viable, ask the broker if they own it.
+If their client paid for the round trip, this should be the case.
 And If they claim they do, they should be able to give you the operator’s details.
 This means you can verify the trip directly with the operator.
 But, if they can’t, this is a red flag.

 At PBJ, we typically only buy empty legs directly from the operators that own those empty legs.
-Buying directly from the source is the best approach.
-This is because brokers don’t own or operate the aircraft, which means they have little to lose.
+Buying directly from the source is the best approach, because brokers don’t own or operate the aircraft, which means they have little to lose.
 By contrast, the operator puts their reputation and certification on the line.
 It helps to proves that the aircraft is actually available.